bingbing-sudo/project/README.md

 Compared with traditional rating analysis that relies on average scores or rules, rating prediction models built based on machine learning and big data mining integrate multi-dimensional information, offering stronger interpretability and generalizability.
 These models can effectively support the platform's personalized services and refined operations.

 #### Research Question
-Can we predict whether a customer will give a positive or negative review using only structured data-such as product information, logistics data, and order features-before the review is actually written, by leveraging machine learning models?
+Can we rely solely on structured data (such as product information, logistics information, and order characteristics) and use machine learning models to predict whether users will give positive reviews (4-5 points) or negative reviews (1-3 points) before they submit their ratings?

 #### Data Sources
 This project utilizes the publicly available e-commerce dataset from the Brazilian platform Olist, which captures the complete customer journey from registration, order placement, and product browsing to order fulfillment and review submission.
 Based on this dataset, a predictive model for user ratings is developed.

 1. Dataset:

     There are 4 CSV files, containing 24 features such as time features, amount features, product features, and user behavior features, with a total of nearly 100,000 pieces of data

 2. Target variable

     Positive evaluation (rating 4-5), negative evaluation (rating 1-3)

 #### Methodolog
 1. Data preprocessing

     This includes data cleaning and filtering for each file, feature engineering, descriptive statistical analysis, etc., with abnormal data removed and issues such as data imbalance identified.

 2. Correlation analysis

-    To identify the important variables affecting review ratings, we used the **Mutual Information (MI)** method to evaluate the non-linear dependence between each feature and the target variable.
+    To identify the important variables affecting review ratings, we used the Mutual Information (MI) method to evaluate the non-linear dependence between each feature and the target variable.

     Finally, we selected the top 9 variables with the highest correlation, including delivery_time, shipping_time, and delivery_ratio, as the model inputs.